dividab/tsconfig-paths-webpack-plugin/README.md

 the [tsconfig-paths](https://www.npmjs.com/package/tsconfig-paths) package but as a webpack plug-in.

+Using this plugin means that you should no longer need to add `alias` entries in your `webpack.config.js` which correspond to the `paths` entries in your `tsconfig.json`.
+This plugin creates those `alias` entries for you, so you don't have to!

 ## How to install

 > NOTE: If you are using webpack 4 you need to use version >= 3.0.0 (which is aso backwards compatible with webpack 3).